pinnaculum/galacteek/README.rst

 Installation
 ============

-You need python 3.5 and pip installed.
+You need to have python 3.5 and pip installed.
 Install with:

 .. code-block:: shell